Kevin O'Leary: Foreign and military policy

 O'Leary supported ending Canadian airstrikes on ISIS and supports taking a peacekeeping role in the Syrian Civil War.

-O'Leary described Russia as "neither an ally or a foe" in an interview with the CBC.
+In 2017, O'Leary described Russia as "neither an ally nor a foe" in an interview with the CBC.

 O'Leary has criticized Justin Trudeau's procurement plan.
-He supports purchasing aerial combat drones to defend Canadian airspace and supports phasing out use of the Lockheed CP-140 Aurora citing cost reasons.
+He supports purchasing aerial combat drones to defend Canadian airspace and supports phasing out the use of the Lockheed CP-140 Aurora citing cost reasons.
 He has criticized the lack of funding of the Canadian Armed Forces and supports spending the NATO recommended 2% of GDP on military expenditures.

 Immigration

 O'Leary has proposed creating a "fast track" for citizenship for immigrants who graduate from college or university and find employment, as well as for their spouses and children.

 O'Leary has advocated for increased border security in order to tackle the issue of irregular border crossing.

 Senate

 In a 2017 interview with Evan Solomon, O'Leary suggested that Senators should pay money every year, instead of being paid, thus turning "a cost centre to Canada" into "a profit centre."